mschlege1838/html-table-wrapper/examples/temperatures-custom/README.md

 'greater than' and 'less than or equal to' bounds of the range, respectively.
 E.g. for 'warm' highs, the attributes `data-orig-unit="F"`, `data-orig-lte="75"`, and `data-orig-gt="63"` are set, indicating a 'warm high' is considered a high temperature _T_ satisfying _63 < T <= 75_ degrees Fahrenheit.

-Similar to the [temperatures] example, we define some helper objects/classes that are not directly related to using HTMLTableWrapper.js, so we only explain them here.
+Similar to the [temperatures][temperatures-example] example, we define some helper objects/classes that are not directly related to using HTMLTableWrapper.js, so we only explain them here.
 Their source files can be consulted for details:
 - [`conversions.js`](conversions.js)